sasa-b/command-bus/README.md

 ### Stand-alone usage

-You will need to follow the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/) and either create your own Service Container class, which is a matter of implementing the `Psr\Container\ContainerInterface` and can be as simple as what the library is using for its test suite `SasaB\MessageBus\Tests\Stub\Container\InMemoryContainer`, or you can composer require a Service Container library which adheres to the [PSR-11 Standard](https://www.php-fig.org/psr/psr-11/) like [PHP-DI](https://php-di.org/).
+You will need to follow the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/) and either create your own Service Container class, which is a matter of implementing the `Psr\Container\ContainerInterface` and can be as simple as what the library is using for its test suite `Sco\MessageBus\Tests\Stub\Container\InMemoryContainer`, or you can composer require a Service Container library which adheres to the [PSR-11 Standard](https://www.php-fig.org/psr/psr-11/) like [PHP-DI](https://php-di.org/).

 ```php